 Bootcamps are a more intense form or weight loss and exercise regime that put your body to the test.
 They often involve a range of high energy activities such as running, cycling, pilates, gym work, martial arts and more.
 It’s an exhilarating and effective way to slim down.

 These are health and fitness holidays that give you the chance to slow down.
 You’ll take stock and spend time working on your mental well-being.
-Mindfulness is a meditative practice that encourages heightened awareness and aims to disrupt negative thoughts.
 Just having the chance to ‘switch off’ from your everyday routine and thought pattern can really restore balance.

 This focus on mental well-being is often accompanied with mediation.
 Or it is part of a physical activity, such as on yoga or pilates retreats.
 The idea is to provide a whole body holiday that sets you on the path to a less stressful and more mindful future.

 If you are in need of more support for mindfulness and general happiness, then please discuss it with a professional.
-You could enroll in some online therapy to help, visit your doctor or talk to a counsellor – many places of work and education have this available.
+You could enrol in some online therapy to help, visit your doctor or talk to a counsellor – many places of work and education have this available.

 A spa break is nothing new.
 Of these different types of wellness adventures it is probably the original.
-People have been soaking in hot, mineral rich, therapeutic waters for Millenia.
+People have been soaking in hot, mineral rich, therapeutic waters for Millennia.
 But it has become big industry with many hotels offering spa facilities and plenty offering spa breaks as their central theme.

 As an offshoot of this, medical spas play a role in the rise of health and fitness holidays.
 Expert doctors and health specialists use the latest technology combined with medicine and medical procedures to combat specific health concerns.
 With nutritious food, exercise and top notch spa facilities, medi-spas set you on the right path.